Triex/TriexDev-SuperBuySellTrend-TradingView-Trend-Indicator/README.md

 ---

+Dig this indicator?
+Want to support me doing more free stuff? <a href="https://buymeacoffee.com/Triex">BuyMeACoffee</a>

+---

 Minimal but powerful.

 Have been using this for myself, so thought it would be nice to share publicly.
 Of course no script is correct 100% of the time, but this is one of if not the best in my basic tools.